wmeints/effective-llm-applications/samples/chapter-04/python/handlebars-templates/README.md

-# Getting started with Semantic Kernel in Python
+# Using handlebars templates in Python

 This sample demonstrates how to use handlebars-based templates in Semantic Kernel.